 When we realize that the Proverbs Woman is not a woman at all, but rather a personification of wisdom, it allows for a breath of fresh air.
-Good Christian women no longer have to compare themselves with an impossible standard, and men can allow themselves to see that every woman has worth, no matter whether she knits, sews, cooks, cleans, or works in the vineyard.
+Good Christian women no longer have to compare themselves with an impossible standard, and men can allow themselves to see that every woman has worth, no matter if she knits, sews, cooks, cleans, works in the vineyard, or none of the aforementioned.
 Finally, men and women alike can enjoy the book of Proverbs, and learn the lessons contained therein, hearing Wisdom as she calls through the Word of God.

 To discuss further on our verse of the month, or to consult about Christian Colleges, be sure to contact Colorado Theological Seminary today!